GuilhermeGiachellin/third-capstone/README.md

 # Top AOE2:DE Players

-> Simple SPA that shows the current top 10 Age of Empires II players.
+> Simple mobile SPA that shows the current top 10 Age of Empires II players.
 You can filter by name and see more information about the player.

 ![image](https://user-images.githubusercontent.com/81584449/133716143-a19f4a50-a236-4bb5-ae3b-d631ea24411b.png)
 ![image](https://user-images.githubusercontent.com/81584449/133716186-3d177a61-8fa6-41b5-aede-7859827cf9d3.png)

-Mobile ScreenShots

 ## Built With